sheyoshida/uncharted-music-discovery-app/unit-3-final-project/weekly_retros/weekly_retrospective.md

 - Did you meet your goals/responsibilities last week?
 Why or why not?
 Partially.
 Found a nonelegant solution by looping through nearby coordinates.
 Still working on merging API calls
 - Goals/Responsibilities This Week: Force Touch song preview feature
 *  Team Member: **Artur**
-- Goals/Responsibilities Last Week:
+- Goals/Responsibilities Last Week:Worked on maps, custom pins and custom infoWindows.
 - Did you meet your goals/responsibilities last week?
-Why or why not?
+Why or why not?Got the working version.
 - Goals/Responsibilities This Week:
 * Team Member: **Zouf**
 - Goals/Responsibilities Last Week: Worked on EchoNest API to access artist name, biography and years active, etc.